0x41gawor/tayckner-rest-api/README.md

 **Stage 3 - First Release**

-This stage happens in parallel with the development of the mobile app.
+This stage happens in parallel with the development of the android mobile app.
 During this stage:

 - all bugs should be detected and fixed
 - probably new endpoints will be added
+- probably existing endpoints will be modified

 In other words this stage will adjust backend app to be fully working with the android mobile app.

+**Next stages**
+- After the mobile app is done Tayckner could be increased with other planned modules.

 Application current **stage** is the **3rd** one.